Barszczyk0/Notes/Windows/Forensics.md

 ```

 ### PECmd
-`PECmd`(Prefetch Parser) - tool for parsing Prefetch files and extracting data from them.
+`PECmd` (Prefetch Explorer Command Line) - tool for parsing Prefetch files and extracting data from them.

 Location of prefetch files:
 ```